Slow Cooker Koran Style Barbecue Pork is delicious served over rice, inside lettuce wraps, or on a sandwich roll.

 - Soju (Korean rice liquor), sake, or dry white wine

-Get complete instructions for Slow Cooker Korean Style Barbecue Pork from Foodie with Family.
+Get the Complete Recipe for Slow Cooker Korean Style Barbecue Pork from Foodie with Family.

-Use the Recipe-by-Photo Index Page for Pork to see all the Slow Cooker Pork Recipes that have been featured on this site.
+Use the Index Page for Pork Recipes to see all the Slow Cooker or Pressure Cooker Pork Recipes that have been featured on this site.